My Food DiaryOnline Calorie Counter

 ANSWER:

 Omitting stretching when you're short on time would rob you of the benefits of increased flexibility.
-Flexibility exercises can help prevent musculoskeletal injuries (e.g., torn tendons and muscles).
-In addition, we know that increased flexibility improves range of motion around joints and enhances muscular performance.
+Flexibility exercises can improve range of motion around joints and enhance muscular performance.

 As we age, we lose tendon flexibility, which in turn limits motion.
 Eventually, this limited range of motion impairs our ability to perform exercise and day-to-day activities.
 Even if the decline in flexibility associated with age is in your distant future, you may want to take note of the proven benefit associated with increased flexibility and enhanced performance.